Integrated Data Lake Service¶

 - User path should be pre-fixed with Time Series Import for downloading the time series data files.

-- Characters used for values of file name must be in the character set '[a-zA-Z0-9.!*'() _-/=]'.
+- Characters used for values of the file name must be matching with the regex pattern character set '[a-zA-Z0-9.!*'() _-/=]'.
 Spaces are not allowed in the beginning or at the end.
 Also, consecutive spaces are not allowed within the name.

 - Objects uploaded by using native URLs will be deleted by using native URLs only.
 IDL Service URLs do not support the deletion of files which are uploaded using native URLs.